winsiderss/systeminformer/README.md

 1. In Registry Editor, navigate to:
    HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\KProcessHacker2
 2. Under this key, create a key named Parameters if it does not exist.
-3. Create a DWORD value named SecurityLevel and set it to 0.
+3. Create a DWORD value named SecurityLevel and set it to 2.
+If you are not using an official build, you may need to set it to 0 instead.
 4. Restart the KProcessHacker2 service (sc stop KProcessHacker2,
    sc start KProcessHacker2).